1. What type of academic calendar does Baylor use?

 4. What is the governing board at Baylor?

 Baylor University is governed by a Board of Regents.
 Visit the Board of Regents website to view our current Regents.
-Kenneth Winston Starr, J. D. was named as Baylor University's 14th President on February 12, 2010.
+Kenneth Winston Starr, J. D. was named as Baylor University's 14th President on June 1, 2010.
+On November 11, 2013, he was named to the position of president and chancellor.
 Visit the Senior Administration page for additional information about Baylor's Administration.

 5. How do I contact a specific department or office on campus?